johnmorehouse/website/content/authors/admin/_index.md

 Welcome to my website.
 I am a Ph.D. candidate in Economics at the University of Oregon where I focus on __labor__, __environmental__, and __urban__ economics.
 My research addresses spatial heterogeneity in responses to public policy such as the US Clean Air Act and local housing regulations.
 I am on the 2021-2022 job market and will be available for interviews.

-Please don't hesitate to contact me with any questions.